genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/01_ssdt-day1.md

 }
 ```

-Additionally, it is possible to create a global custom definition to be used like the code bellow.
+Additionally, it is possible to create a global custom definition to be used like the code below.

 ```kotlin {4}
 systemDefinition {